 But aside from being a Good Samaritan, Regan also stuffs her schedule with plenty of athletic pursuits.
-You can catch her at a local gym or community center several days per week, where she crushes every yoga class on the schedule.
+You can catch her at either the YMCA in Round Rock or Hutto several days per week, where she crushes every yoga class on the schedule.
 Lately, she’s been itching to find time to join her fit friends in a Monday, Wednesday, or Friday volleyball match, “but I just have too much going on!” she says.
 No kidding.

 Miraculously, we did manage to steal enough time from this busy SilverSneakers member to learn how she stays more active than ever as a senior.
 Here are three of her secrets.

 Fitness Secret #1: Don’t Overthink Your Routine—Just Keep Moving